 if self.undebugable_failures_last_30d > 0:

-return False, f"{self.undebugable_failures_last_30d} failures with no root step — all failures must be traceable"
+return False, f"{self.undebugable_failures_last_30d} failures with no root step — every failure must be traceable"

 return True, None